vectara/vectara-docs/www/docs/api-jumpstart.md

 * Copy the customer ID and API key from Console to further configure the request.
-* Test out the software and then verify that requests are hitting your index by checking the querying graph on the Overview tab.
+* Test out the software and then verify that requests are hitting your corpus by checking the querying graph on the Overview tab.

 Let’s get you started with using the <Config v="names.product"/> APIs so that you can perform queries on some data.